 The European Commission introduced a sector specific market integrity regime, the Regulation on Energy Market Integrity and Transparency (“REMIT”), which prohibits market abuse in wholesale energy trading markets.
 Entering into force per 28th December 2011, the integrity and transparency of the wholesale energy market is regulated by REMIT, where energy regulators supervise the compliance to the Regulation.
 APX has an important role from market surveillance perspective, responsible for adequate market monitoring and surveillance over its spot markets.

 The Corporate Governance Code recommends that a set of Whistleblower Regulations should be in place for all listed companies, so as to make it possible for employees to report alleged irregularities of a general, operational and/or financial nature within the company without their legal status being jeopardised.
-The whistleblower regulations can be found here.
+The whistleblower regulations can be found in the APX Whistleblowing Policy.